keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/42.south-carolina/state.md

 abms: 'Yes - Waiver if 150 cme hrs 3 yrs'
 step3: '4 attempts per step'
 usmle: '10'
+visible: false
+googletitle: 'South Carolina Licensure Requirements'
+googledesc: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Carolina Medical Board.
+The South Carolina Medical Board has mandated the use of FCVS, which can add time to the licensure process.'
+twitterenable: true
+twittercardoptions: summary
+twittertitle: 'South Carolina Licensure Requirements'
+twitterdescription: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Carolina Medical Board.
+The South Carolina Medical Board has mandated the use of FCVS, which can add time to the licensure process.'
+articleenabled: false
+musiceventenabled: false
+orgaenabled: false
+orga:
+    ratingValue: 2.5
+orgaratingenabled: false
+eventenabled: false
+personenabled: false
+musicalbumenabled: false
+productenabled: false
+product:
+    ratingValue: 2.5
+restaurantenabled: false
+restaurant:
+    acceptsReservations: 'yes'
+    priceRange: $
+facebookenable: true
+facebooktitle: 'South Carolina Licensure Requirements'
+facebookdesc: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Carolina Medical Board.
+The South Carolina Medical Board has mandated the use of FCVS, which can add time to the licensure process.'
 sidebar:
     -
         route: /_partials/_three-easy-steps